In 2007, we rescued a little

 backing, pad and subfloor than a conventional carpet cleaning could ever do.

-You can see the two Water Claws in action in some of the photos further down
+You can see the two professional devices in action in some of the photos further down

 I'll tell you the process I went through